-Specific Card Clarifications
+Specific Card Clarification

 We want to make sure you know how to play these cards correctly.
 But there isn't always room for every detail on the cards themselves.
-Here's where you'll find more details about these cards.
+Here's where you'll find more details about these cards and keyword powers that aren't explained on cards.]

-• Rules Reference
+Rules Reference